thoughtspot/rest-api-sdk/sdks/java/docs/ThoughtSpotRestApi.md

  Version: 10.15.0.cl or later   This API allows users to set natural language (NL) instructions for a specific data-model to improve AI-generated answers and query processing.
-These instructions help guide the AI system to better understand the data context and provide more accurate responses.  #### Usage guidelines  To set NL instructions for a data-model, the request must include: - &#x60;data_source_identifier&#x60;: The unique ID or name of the data-model for which to set NL instructions - &#x60;nl_instructions_info&#x60;: An array of instruction objects, each containing:   - &#x60;instructions&#x60;: Array of text instructions for the LLM   - &#x60;scope&#x60;: The scope of the instruction (&#x60;GLOBAL&#x60;).
+These instructions help guide the AI system to better understand the data context and provide more accurate responses.  #### Usage guidelines  To set NL instructions for a data-model, the request must include: - &#x60;data_source_identifier&#x60;: The unique ID of the data-model for which to set NL instructions - &#x60;nl_instructions_info&#x60;: An array of instruction objects, each containing:   - &#x60;instructions&#x60;: Array of text instructions for the LLM   - &#x60;scope&#x60;: The scope of the instruction (&#x60;GLOBAL&#x60;).
 Currently only &#x60;GLOBAL&#x60; is supported.
 It can be extended to data-model-user scope in future.
 The API returns a response object with: - &#x60;success&#x60;: Boolean indicating whether the operation was successful  #### Instructions Scope  - **GLOBAL**: Instructions that apply globally for that data-model across the system  &gt; ###### Note: &gt; * To use this API, the user needs either edit access or SPOTTER_COACHING_PRIVILEGE on the data-model and they must use corresponding org related bearerToken where the data-model exists. &gt; * This endpoint is currently in Beta.
 Breaking changes may be introduced before the endpoint is made Generally Available. &gt; * Available from version 10.15.0.cl and later. &gt; * This endpoint requires Spotter — please contact ThoughtSpot Support to enable Spotter on your cluster. &gt; * Instructions help improve the accuracy and relevance of AI-generated responses for the specified data-model.

 ### Parameters